turnkeylinux/tracker/GITFLOW.rst

     # Fetch any new changes to the original repository
     git fetch upstream

-    # Merges any changes fetched into your working branch
+    # Merge any changes fetched into your working branch
     git merge upstream/master

 Make your changes